2003-2013Shanghai Ballet CompanyLeading Soloist Performer

 Ms. Yan has herself received accolades for her teaching and choreography.
 Ms. Yan was the only Singaporean nominated for Choreographer of the Year in the annual Get The Beat Awards 2018.
 Ms. Yan won the Teacher Award at the Tokyo International Ballet Competition 2017.
 She was also invited as a VIP guest to the Korea International Ballet Competition in 2018.

-Ms. Yan also has competition adjudicating experience; she was a judge in the 1st International Ballet Competition and 2nd National Ballet Competition for the Mongolian Ballet Foundation in May 2018.
+Ms. Yan also has competition adjudicating experience; she was a judge in the 1st International Ballet Competition and 2nd National Ballet Competition for the Mongolian Ballet Foundation in 2018.
+She has adjudicated Asian Elite Dance Competition Regional and Final competitions as well as the International United Cloud Dance Competition.
 She was also invited to judge the 1st Japan-Russia Eurasia International Ballet Competition in Ulan-Ude, Russia.

 Royal Academy of Dance